 Dr. Basu has developed and evaluated numerous innovative health equity curricular programs.
-He is the director of the HMS Climate Change and Health curricular theme, co-founded the CHA Center for Health Equity Education and Advocacy, co-directed the HMS social medicine curriculum, and co-directs the Climate Health Organizing Fellowship.
-He serves on the education committee of the Salata Institute for Climate and Sustainability at Harvard University.
-Dr. Basu has received the inaugural HMS Equity, Social Justice and Advocacy Faculty Award and the HMS Charles McCabe Faculty Prize in Excellence.
+He is the faculty director of the HMS Climate Change, Environment and Health curricular theme, co-founded the CHA Center for Health Equity Education and Advocacy, co-directed the HMS social medicine curriculum, and co-directs the Climate Health Organizing Fellowship.
+He serves on the Harvard University Salata Institute for Climate and Sustainability Standing Committee on Climate Education.
+Dr. Basu received the inaugural HMS Equity, Social Justice, and Advocacy Faculty Award and the HMS Charles McCabe Faculty Prize in Excellence.
 He has been a HMS Curtis Prout Academy Fellow and a Harvard Macy Scholar.

-Dr. Basu previously worked for numerous global NGOs including the Gates Institute, Partners in Health, the Child in Need Institute and Last Mile Health.
-He is on the board of directors of Physicians for Social Responsibility and the Weather Channel’s climate program “Pattrn,” and on the advisory council of the Environmental League of Massachusetts.
-He served as one of the clinical leads of Cambridge Health Alliance’s COVID Community Management clinical services during the pandemic.
+Dr. Basu previously worked for numerous global NGOs including the Gates Institute, Partners in Health, the Child in Need Institute, and Last Mile Health.
+He is on the advisory council for the Medical Society Consortium on Climate and Health, the Environmental League of Massachusetts, and the Weather Channel’s climate program “Pattrn.”
+He is an expert advisor to the non profit Rewiring America.
+He previously was on the board of directors of Physicians for Social Responsibility and served as one of the clinical leads of Cambridge Health Alliance’s COVID Community Management clinical services during the pandemic.

 He graduated magna cum laude from Brown University, with a bachelor of arts in international relations.
-He received his medical degree from the Larner College of Medicine at the University of Vermont.
+He received his medical degree from the Larner College of Medicine at UVM.
 Dr. Basu was a Sommer Scholar at the Johns Hopkins Bloomberg School of Public Health, where he studied human rights and received his masters in public health.
 He completed his internal medicine residency training at Cambridge Health Alliance/Harvard Medical School.

 Kids playing in fountain